-Psychology Today defines codependency as, “a term used to describe a relationship in which, by being caring, highly-functional, and helpful, one is said to support, perpetuate, or enable a loved one’s irresponsible or destructive behavior.”
+Psychology Today defines codependency as ” a term used to describe a relationship in which, by being caring, highly-functional, and helpful, one is said to support, perpetuate, or enable a loved one’s irresponsible or destructive behavior.”
 In families, it often looks like a parent, guardian, friend of a member of the addict’s support system continually providing “help” or assistance to the individual that enables them to stay in active addiction.

-It is devastating to watch someone you love suffer, lose money, become sick, and oftentimes even homeless due to substance abuse and other destructive behaviors.
+It is devastating to watch someone you love suffer, lose money, become sick, and often even homeless due to substance abuse and other destructive behaviors.
 Family members will want to provide a short-term solution to aid the individual in their pain.
-While it may provide temporary relief, the reality is that not setting boundaries and providing intervention to your loved ones to help them get treatment will keep them sick and continues to keep them at a high chance of accidental overdose.
+While it may provide temporary relief, the reality is that not setting boundaries and providing intervention to your loved ones to help them get treatment will keep them sick and continue to keep them at a high chance of accidental overdose.

 Many family members fail to realize that taking care of and doing things for a sick individual cannot do things for themselves, while addiction; is extremely selfish.
 Codependency is not an act of love.
 It is a desperate attempt to make yourself feel better and in control of a person and situation beyond control.
 A codependent person gets their self-worth, satisfaction, and comfort by providing for others, even when sacrificing their own needs or those of the greater family system.
 Yet, families and loved ones must realize that striving for their feelings of comfort could leave them at-risk addicts for dead.